Callum-A/cosmwasm-zero-to-hero/11 - Execute Tests/README.md

 4. Successful voting a poll we have already voted for.
 5. Unsuccessful voting a poll, (invalid option).

-That sound's like a lot to test!
-It's not I'm going to split it into several test functions.
+That sounds like a lot to test!
+It's not.
+I'm going to split it into several test functions.

 1. `test_execute_create_poll_valid` - tests the valid creation of a poll.
 AKA we expect no errors.
 2. `test_execute_create_poll_invalid` - tests the invalid creation of a poll.
 AKA we expect errors.